jblakeman/apt-select/README.md

 apt-select
 ========

-Speed up your updates and upgrades by selecting a mirror with the lowest latency to your server/desktop.
+Speeds up updates and upgrades by selecting a mirror with the lowest latency.

 Features
 -----------